 The five largest import categories in 2013 were: Special Other (returns) ($2.6 billion), Precious Stones and Metals (articles of jewelry) ($749 million), Electrical Machinery ($698 million), Machinery ($288 million), and Plastic ($109 million).

 U.S. imports of agricultural products from Hong Kong totaled $91 million in 2013.
 The largest category was: snack foods (including chocolate) ($12 million).

-U.S. imports of private commercial services* (i.e., excluding military and government) were $7.0 billion in 2012 (latest data available), up 3.5% ($237 million) from 2011, and up 104% from 2002 level.
+U.S. imports of private commercial services* (i.e., excluding military and government) were $7.1 billion in 2013, up 1.9% ($136 million) from 2012, and up 148% from 2003 level.
 Other private services, and the other transportation services (freight services) accounted for most of U.S. services imports from Hong Kong.

-Hong Kong direct investment in the U.S. is led by the manufacturing and wholesale trade sectors.
+Reported Hong Kong direct investment in the U.S. is led by the wholesale trade sector.

 Sales of services in Hong Kong by majority U.S.-owned affiliates were $35.0 billion in 2011 (latest data available), while sales of services in the United States by majority Hong Kong-owned firms were $4.2 billion.

 *NOTE: Refers to private services trade not including U.S. military sales, direct defense expenditures, and other miscellaneous U.S. government services.